microsoft/redux-dynamic-modules/README.md

 ```

 ## Examples
-See the [Todo App](https://github.com/Microsoft/redux-dynamic-modules/tree/master/packages/todo-example) for a quick of example of the library in practice.
+See the [Widgets](https://github.com/Microsoft/redux-dynamic-modules/tree/master/packages/widgets-example) for a quick of example of the library in practice.

 ## Contributing